Micaela Reis

-Micaela Patrícia Reis (born December 21, 1988) is an Angolan actress, TV Host, model and beauty queen who was a Top 10 finalist at Miss Universe 2007 and placed first runner-up to Miss World 2007, becoming Miss World Africa.
-She was the highest placed Miss Angola at both Miss Universe and Miss World before the win of Leila Lopes in Miss Universe 2011.
+Micaela Patrícia Reis (born December 21, 1988) is an Angolan actress, businesswoman, TV presenter, independent producer and beauty pageant titleholder.
+Reis graduated in cinema, television and performing arts from the New York Film Academy in the United States.

 Early life

-Reis was born on December 21, 1988 in Luanda Province, Angola.
+Reis was born on December 21, 1988, in Luanda Province, Angola.
 Reis' Portuguese father died before her birth, so she was raised by her Angolan mother and her older siblings.
 She won the 2007 Miss Angola contest in December 2006 representing Angolans in Portugal.

 Pageantry

 Miss Universe 2007

-Reis made it into the Top 10 at the 2007 Miss Universe pageant held in Mexico City, Mexico on 28 May 2007.
+Reis made it into the Top 10 at the 2007 Miss Universe pageant held in Mexico City, Mexico, on 28 May 2007.
 She placed 5th in swimsuit with a score of 9.150 and then 7th in evening gown with a score of 8.363.
 She finished 7th overall.

 Miss World 2007

 After Miss Universe, Reis went on to compete at the 2007 Miss World pageant, which was held on December 1 in Sanya, China where she finished as first runner-up to eventual winner, Zhang Zilin of China.
 Reis was also named Miss World Africa at the end of the event.

 This is the highest placement for Angola in Miss World.